Frequently Asked Questions

 - turn events in turn-based games

 The disconnects could be due to various reasons.
-We already have two documentation pages that can help you investigate the related issues:
+We already have this documentation page that can help you investigate the related issues: "Analyzing Disconnects".

 Photon server counts total inbound and outbound messages every second and divide it by the total number of rooms (on the same Master Server).